 - ▶ The use of reasonable and supportable information.
 Given the unprecedented circumstances, it is critical that entities provide transparent disclosure of the critical assumptions and judgements used to measure the ECL - ▶ Re-segmentation of loan portfolios or groups or receivables - ▶ Individual and collective assessment of loans, receivables and contract assets.
-In order to accelerate the detection of such changes in credit quality not yet detected at an individual level, it may be appropriate to adjust ratings and the probabilities of default on a collective basis, considering risk characteristics such as the industry or geographical location of the borrowers - ▶ Extension of payment terms.
-If payment terms are extended in light of the current economic circumstances, the terms and conditions of the extension will have to be assessed to determine their impacts on the ECL estimate
+In order to accelerate the detection of such changes in credit quality not yet detected at an individual level, it may be appropriate to adjust ratings and the probabilities of default on a collective basis, considering risk characteristics such as the industry or geographical location of the borrowers - ▶ Changes in payment terms.
+If payment terms are extended or reduced in light of the current economic circumstances, the terms and conditions of the extension or reduction will have to be assessed to determine their impacts on the ECL estimate

-The ECL calculation and the measurement of significant deterioration in credit risk both incorporate forward-looking information using a range of macroeconomic scenarios and, as such, entities need to reassess the inputs to their provision matrix used to calculate ECLs.
-Uncertainties in market trends and economic conditions may persist due to Covid-19 pandemic, which may impact actual results which differ materially from the estimates in ECL.
+The ECL calculation and the measurement of significant changes in credit risk both incorporate forward-looking information using a range of macroeconomic scenarios and, as such, entities need to reassess the inputs to their provision matrix used to calculate ECLs.

-24. Cash and short term deposits
+24. Cash and short-term deposits

+2024 2023

-2020 \$000 2019 \$000
+\$000 \$000

 Cash at banks and on hand 11,732 11,125

 Short-term deposits 5,796 3,791

 17,528 14,916